Snapdeal: Snapdeal 2.0

 Following the unsuccessful plan to merge with Flipkart, Snapdeal pursued a new strategy it called Snapdeal 2.0.
-The initiative saw the sale of non-core businesses—Freecharge and Vulcan Express—to dedicate more resources to Snapdeal's e-commerce marketplace, which is its core business.
+The initiative saw the sale of non-core businesses, Freecharge and Vulcan Express, to dedicate more resources to Snapdeal's e-commerce marketplace, which is its core business.

 The strategy yielded strong results.
 From 2017 to 2021, Snapdeal's revenue grew by 74% at its peak, while losses were cut by nearly 95%.
 Between the financial years in 2018 and 2020, the number of unique customers on Snapdeal's platform also tripled to 27 million.
 More than 90% of Snapdeal's orders came from non-metro users.

 Under Snapdeal 2.0, the company built an asset-light operating model designed specifically to serve the value e-commerce segment, including decentralised logistics and minimal inventory, keeping operating costs low.

 Part of the strategy's success is derived from recreating the bustling and diverse experiences of India's bazaars online.
 To sell products to non-metro buyers, Snapdeal identified a need to engage and entertain, just like in physical bricks-and-mortar settings.
 In February 2021, Bahl shared in an interview with KrASIA that "Snapdeal's engagement with this new and a large part of our existing user base is built on three key themes of video, voice, and vernacular.
 All these initiatives are built around the central idea of how we can help our users discover and transact better, rather than a traditional approach of how we can sell better."

 Snapdeal's focus on the value e-commerce segment has led Indian FMCG companies such as Godrej and Himalaya to use its platform to sell their brand products.
 The companies have made arrangements to sell their products directly on the platform through authorised dealers.
 Other brands such as The Man Company, Mamaearth, and Ustraa have also partnered with Snapdeal to reach customers from non-metro regions.

+In 2021, Snapdeal also announced that it intends to enter the offline retail space in smaller Indian cities.

+In July 2022, the company introduced a formalized group structure under the name AceVector Group, consolidating all three ventures: Snapdeal, Unicommerce and Stellaro Brands.

 Miscellaneous

 Diwali campaign with Aamir Khan

 In March 2015, Snapdeal engaged actor Aamir Khan to promote its website in India with its Diwali campaign, "Dil Ki Deal.
-The year-long campaign stirred controversy due to comments made by Khan in his personal capacity.
+Towards the end, the year-long campaign stirred controversy due to comments made by Khan in his personal capacity.